Mushroom-Daemon/doks/content/docs/2_the_big_ones/prospect.md

 incentives:
   1. figure out what people really care about—not what they say they do
-  2. incentivize on what is valuable to them and cheap to you
   3. pay attention to how people respond; keep experimenting
   4. switch from adversarial to cooperative incentives (whatever that means)
   5. never ever think people will do something because it's the "right" thing to do